Princesses of Muerning, part 2

 “You are much stronger now,” Their teacher said.

-“We can handle our powers,” Maureen added.
+“We can handle our magic,” Maureen added.

 Chapter 6:

-“Where is Aracabus?”
+“Where is Arachnishi?”
 Their teacher asked.

 “Can you defeat him?”
 Their teacher asks.